kellynm/dash-GIS715/README.md

 pip install plotly --upgrade
 pip install --upgrade pandas
 ```
+## 2. Install Python Extension for VS Code
+* In <i>Visual Studio Code</i>, press <b> Crtl + Shift + X</b> to open the list of available Extensions.
+* Search for Python and click <b>Install</b>.

-## 2. Download data and scripts
+## 3. Download data and scripts
 1. If you haven't already done so, go to https://github.com/kellynm/dash-GIS715 and download the tutorial repository.
-(Select "Clone or Download" from the main repo page and download zip.)
+(Select <b>Clone or Download</b> from the main repo page and download zip.)
+Alternatively, if you have Git set up on you computer and would prefer to use the command line, follow the bulleted steps below instead of downloading the zip:
-* If you have Git set up on you computer and want to practice doing this in a command line, instead of downloading zip, copy the web URL (https://github.com/kellynm/dash-GIS715.git).
+* Select <b>Clone or Download</b> and copy the repository web URL (https://github.com/kellynm/dash-GIS715.git).
-* In a terminal, navigate to directory where you'd like to save the repository.
+* In a terminal, navigate to the directory where you'd like to save the repository.
 * In terminal, run:
 ```
 git clone https://github.com/kellynm/dash-GIS715.git